Banking and insurance in Iran: Sanctions

-The United States is attempting to isolate Iran from the international financial and commercial system in an effort to promote policy change in Iran regarding its nuclear program and purported terror financing.
+The United States has attempted to isolate Iran from the international financial and commercial system in an effort to promote policy change in Iran regarding its nuclear program and financing of alleged terrorism.

 In 2006, Swiss banks UBS and Credit Suisse as well as ABN AMRO and HSBC - decided to end their operations in Iran.
 UBS announced that it had stopped doing business with Iran because of the company's economic and risk analysis of the situation in the country.
 UBS stated that it will no longer deal with individuals, companies or state institutions such as the Central Bank of Iran.

 Bank Melli, Saderat and Sepah are Iran's three largest banks.
-They have been hit with UN and US sanctions over the past two years, over alleged links with Iran's nuclear and missile programmes (2008).
-Malaysia and U.A.E are also cooperating with the United States in implementing international sanctions against Iran.
+They have been hit with UN and US sanctions over alleged links with Iran's nuclear and missile programmes.
+Malaysia In 2010 the U.A.E co-operated with the United States in implementing international sanctions against Iran.

 On 8 October 2020, the US imposed further sanctions on Iran's financial sector, targeting 18 Iranian banks.
 The banks targeted are Amin Investment Bank, Bank Keshavarzi Iran, Bank Maskan, Bank Refah Kargaran, Bank-e Shahr, Eghtesad Novin Bank, Gharzolhasaneh Resalat Bank, Hekmat Iranian Bank, Iran Zamin Bank, Karafarin Bank, Khavarmianeh Bank, Mehr Iran Credit Union Bank, Pasargad Bank, Saman Bank, Sarmayeh Bank, Tosee Taavon Bank, Tourism Bank and Islamic Regional Cooperation Bank.